 As well as its vibrant year-round festivals and parties, holidaymakers will be enticed by a range of traditional architectural themes and rich history, apparent through its many museums and ancient harbours.
 Others will undoubtedly flock to the great range of beaches, following the philosophy that a holiday in Malta is not complete until a paradisiacal stretch of sand has been lapped up, whether you discover that on the sedate and soft Mellieha Bay or around a more bustling and resort-driven destination like St Paul’s Bay.
 Food will also play a pivotal role during your time on the island, primarily in the form of authentic restaurants serving up Arabic, Sicilian and Greek cuisine, always showcasing a melting pot of cultures and influences.

-If you’ve packed your swim gear and sun cream for your holiday to Malta, lowcostholidays won’t delay your foray to the coast, you’ll have countless locations to choose from, so start ticking them off early.
-Style and sophistication characterises the seaside escape of St Paul’s Bay, perfect for those after all inclusive getaways or cheap Malta holidays with everything on their doorstep – most notably the sun, sand and sea.
-Golden Bay and Ghajn Tuffieha are two more of the island’s most desirable beach spots, boasting the softest sand in Malta, while the tiny neighbouring island of Gozo is home to many secluded strips of perfection, with Malta providing your holiday with a sense of isolation.
+If you’ve packed your swim gear and sun cream for your holiday, lowcostholidays won’t delay your foray to the coast, you’ll have countless locations to choose from, so start ticking them off early.
+Style and sophistication characterises the seaside escape of St Paul’s Bay, perfect for those after all inclusive getaways with everything on their doorstep – most notably the sun, sand and sea.
+Golden Bay and Ghajn Tuffieha are two more of the island’s most desirable beach spots, boasting the softest sand in the country, while the tiny neighbouring island of Gozo is home to many secluded strips of perfection.

 Even if it is a vibe of tranquillity you seek from your holiday in 2015, Malta will also give you the opportunity to embrace the more vibrant beach resort trend across the island, especially in the colourful Bugibba area, backed by bars and clubs and fronted by a wonderful beach and glitzy harbour.
 Another favourite for those looking for infrastructure over isolation, a great shopping scene can be enjoyed in the vibrant resort of Sliema if it is retail therapy you’re after.